Valikahn/TryHackMe-Jr-Penetration-Tester/WRITEUPS/domino_challenge.md

 Decryption key reference: see static/app.js
 ```

 The JavaScript file contained a deployment note referencing the backup decryption key.
-The actual key value has been redacted from this public write-up.
+The actual key value has been redacted from this public writeup.

 ```bash
 curl -s http://nexuscorp.local/static/app.js